 Not until two (I think it was two?) years later.
 We had both eventually broken things off with our college significant others.
-We started talking regularly again and he kept pestering me to go on a date, but I refused, afraid of being that “rebound” girl.
+So we started talking regularly again and he kept pestering me to go on a date, but I refused.
+Afraid of being that “rebound” girl.
 We grabbed drinks one night and stayed out WAY too late.
 He slept over, and I made him sleep on the couch.
 My roommates still joke about waking up the next and scolding me, “Jessica.
 Who is the shirtless boy on the couch?
 Is that Neal Loftus?
 TELL ME YOU DID NOT MAKE NEAL LOFTUS SLEEP ON THE COUCH.”

 But I wanted to make sure he was for real, so things moved pretty slowly.